ubports/autopilot/docs/faq/faq.rst

 Q: Should I convert my existing tests to python3?
 =================================================

+See above.
 In a word, yes.
 Converting python2 to python3 is generally straightforward and converting a testcase is likely much easier than a full blow python application.
-Autopilot itself has full python3 support, but you should check any 3rd party modules your test may depend on before converting.
 You can also consider retaining python2 compatibility upon conversion.

 Q. Where can I report a bug?
 ============================